MarkisJr/schoolprojects/temp/README.md

 ### Steps to install:
 1. Go to `C:\Users\%USERPROFILE%\AppData\LocalLow\Ludeon Studios\RimWorld by Ludeon Studios\Config`
-2. Unzip Config.zip into this location
+2. Delete all files in the config folder

-__Note: Please delete all old config files before pasting config in!__
+3. Unzip Config.zip into this location